levitte/openssl-web/docs/OpenSSL300Design.md

-Any special case code needed to return intermediate values (say for CAVS key generation), to display info (self test states), or change the normal flow of fips module code (e.g - self test failure or failing a keygen loop that supplies fixed rand values) will be controlled by embedding callbacks into the fips module code.
+Any special case code needed to return intermediate values (say for CAVS key generation), to display info (self test states), or change the normal flow of FIPS module code (e.g - self test failure or failing a keygen loop that supplies fixed rand values) will be controlled by embedding callbacks into the FIPS module code.

-It is recommended that this callback code would be conditionally compiled into the module, since some of the values should not be returned (e.g- intermediate values in keygen are not supposed to be output by the fips module).
+It is recommended that this callback code would be conditionally compiled into the module, since some of the values should not be returned (e.g- intermediate values in keygen are not supposed to be output by the FIPS module).

 rand_bytes() will be overridden for tests that require fixed rand_bytes to be used.